Oliver2213/moor/doc/dev-man/src/adding-datatypes.md

 - Update `var_as_json` to handle your new type
 - Update `json_as_var` to parse your type from JSON

+Update `moo_value_to_json` in `crates/kernel/src/builtins/bf_strings.rs`, so your value works with the generate and parse json builtins. (until we make this a utility)

 ### 5. Add JavaScript/TypeScript Support

 Update the TypeScript definitions in `crates/web-host/src/client/var.ts`: